SSWConsulting/SSW.Rules.Content/rules/use-a-precision-mocker-instead-of-a-monster-mocker/rule.md

 ---
+seoDescription: "Do you use a precision mocker like NSubstitute instead of a monster mocker like Microsoft Fakes to write maintainable and loosely coupled code?"
 type: rule
 archivedreason:
 title: Do you use a ‘Precision Mocker’ like NSubstitute instead of a ‘Monster Mocker’ like Microsoft Fakes?